Virtual Staging Cost in 2026: Complete Pricing Guide

 Use Virtual Staging for Pre-Listing Presentations

 Show sellers what their home could look like with staging during the listing presentation.
-This builds confidence in your marketing plan and can justify your commission rate — all for pennies per image.
+This can make the marketing plan more concrete before you spend credits on a full listing set.

 The Bottom Line on Virtual Staging Costs